 1:30 PM – Explore the Town

 Friday Harbor is packed with local artists’ galleries and eclectic shops.
-Snag a coffee to go at The Bean Café, recently voted The Best Coffee Shop 2012 and The Best Latte 2012 in the Journal of The San Juan Islands.
+Snag a coffee to go at Salty Fox Coffee, where the baristas pride themselves on their coffee-making wherewithal.
 Then take to the sidewalks to explore.
 Love hunting through forgotten treasures?
 Check out Funk and Junk Antiques.
 Looking for a few trendy keepsakes?
 Pebble carries a carefully curated selection of gifts, clothing, and homegoods for all ages.

-On top of a bluff overlooking the harbor sits the Friday Harbor House.
+On top of a bluff overlooking the ferry landing sits the Friday Harbor House.
 Tucked within this quaint inn, you’ll find The Restaurant.
 Unwind in the bar with the sunset and a cocktail.
-Here you’ll find an interesting selection of infused libations such as Maker’s Mark with maple syrup, pear cider and cardamom bitters.
+Here you’ll find an interesting selection of infused libations such as English Camp, a cucumber vodka and elderflower liqueur cocktail spiced with brut, cardamom, and lemon.

-The causal elegance of Vinny’s dining room is lit with the romantic glow of candlelight.
+The causal elegance of the dining room at Vinny’s Ristorante is lit with the romantic glow of candlelight.
 In a combination of Italian specialties and Pacific Northwest inspiration, this is a meal meant to be savored over good conversation and a glass of well-paired wine.
 The menu features pasta with a spicy Habanera sauce topped with prawns, grilled steak with a balsamic reduction, and a smoked then grilled pork chop with polenta.